fgrunewald/Martini_PolyPly/README.md

 # Martini_PolyPly
+# NOT UP TO DATE !!!
+# Please wait for release!

 ## Functionality
 PolyPly can be used to **generate GROMACS itp files** of polymers  and **starting confomrations** for polymer systems in principle of any type of force-field (FF).
 It has mainly been developed and tested for [MARTINI polymers](http://www.cgmartini.nl/index.php/force-field-parameters/polymers).
 At the moment it only supports a limited number of GROMACS bonded interactions, which limits it's applicability to polymers, which use no other bonded interactions than those included.
 As time progresses they will be updated and completed.
 The tool can also be used to generate intial structure files for more or less complex systems.
 We aim to offer the functionality for creating melts, single chains in solvent and multiple chains in solvent.
 The tool is in principle also applicable for any other GROMACS based force-fields, but again it has mainly been tested and optimized for MARTINI polymers.
 Besides offering a partical tool for easy simulation of polymer systems within GROMACS, the aim is also to make MD simulations more reproducable by offering an easy to use robust tool.